dhis2/cli-utils-cypress/docs/getting-started.md

+# Introduction

+The cypress utilities is a collection of npm modules that help with running cypress, cucumber/gherkin feature files and provide some commands for a more convenient test development process.

-# Install the tool
+## Install the cli tool

 First up, add the tool as a development dependency in your project.
+It is required to execute the tests.

 ```
 yarn add --dev @dhis2/cli-utils-cypress